-If you qualify for an absentee ballot, you must submit a separate application for the primaries and the general election unless you have a chronic illness or disability, in which case you can contact your town clerk to apply for a permanent absentee ballot.
+If you qualify for an absentee ballot, you must submit a separate application for each election in which you qualify unless you have a chronic illness or disability, in which case you can contact your town clerk to apply for a permanent absentee ballot.
 That will ensure you automatically get an absentee ballot for each election.

 You can apply for an absentee ballot in several ways:

 - By mail: Download and complete the application for an absentee ballot.
 Return the completed application to your town clerk.
 You can also contact your town clerk and ask that an application be mailed to you.

 - By fax: Fax the completed application if your town clerk has a fax machine.
 But you must also mail the original application to the clerk, either separately or with your completed absentee ballot.
 The application must be received (not postmarked) by the close of polls on Election Day for the absentee ballot to be counted.